-The most common milled notch is a chinkless saddle notch (i.e. full scribe).
+The most common milled notch is a chinkless saddle notch, known as a full scribe.

 The notch used for a cabin kit will, in some cases, determine the chinking required.

-Chinking is a material used to create a seal between the imperfect joints of logs.
+Chinking is the material used to create a seal between the imperfect joints of logs.
 Chinking creates a barrier between a log cabin and the elements to prevent air infiltration and heat loss.

 This material was traditionally made from cement and lime, however, for modern log cabins; chinking is a synthetic ready-made sealant.

 The average log cabin kit price for a medium sized log cabin is $122,000.